ramit21/machine-learning-python/README.md

 # machine-learning-python

+AI/ML is no longer an aspirational technology but a necessity.
+As per Gartner, 75% of all companies trying to implement ML will operationalize their uses cases by 2024.

 Various ML algoritmhs have been covered under the algorithms folder of this POC.
 These are Jupyter notebooks.
 Run Anaconda -> Jupyter -> select the .ipynb.

 Jupyter shortcuts: